Simucube/simucube-docs.github.io/docs/ActivePedal/Troubleshooting.md

 [Frequently Asked Questions](FAQ.md) about ActivePedal.

+## Red circle indicator on device in Tuner

+This means that device has faulted.
+The faults are cleared by pressing a button "Clear faults" on top of device panel.

 ## No Simucube Link Hub -message in Tuner

-Make sure that USb-cable is connected to Simucube Link Hub and computer.
+Make sure that USB-cable is connected to Simucube Link Hub and computer.
 Press USB-cable hard enough to Simucube Link Hub USB-connector to make sure it is properly connected.

 ## Simucube Link Hub led indicators